 Personally, I’ve always thought my hometown leans much more towards Northern California, at least in terms of the culture and the people.
 Not to mention, when I think of Northern California, I have an overwhelming feeling of home.

-That’s not to say I don’t love other parts of my home state.
-There’s beautiful Joshua Tree down south, as well San Diego (where I lived for 5 years and went to university), Big Bear, Disneyland, Hollywood, Santa Barbara, Hearst Castle, and so many classic spots that I love going back to time and time again.
+That’s not to say I don’t love other parts of my home state, California is beautiful in countless ways.
+There’s the stunning Joshua Tree down south, as well San Diego (where I lived for 5 years and went to university), Big Bear, Disneyland, Hollywood, Santa Barbara, Hearst Castle, and so many classic spots that I love going back to time and time again.